Park Sae-byul

-Life and career
+Early life

-Park Sae-byul was born in Seoul and graduated from Yonsei University with a major in psychology and finished with a masters and doctorate degree in KAIST for her study of Artificial Intelligence in analyzing music.
-She grew up in a musical family with her mother majoring in composition and her older sister as a pianist.
-Despite that, she had no formal training in music and didn't pursue it until her early years in college.
+Park Sae-byul was born in Seoul and graduated from Yonsei University with a major in psychology and later received both a master's and doctorate degree from KAIST, where she studied Artificial Intelligence with focus on music analysis.

+She grew up in a musical family: her mother majored in composition and her older sister is a pianist.
+Despite this background, Park did not receive formal training in musical training and only began pursuing music during her early years in college.

+Career

-In 2006, her music career started when she submitted and sang her demos at a management company.
-This led her to be noticed and discovered by Yoo Hee-yeol who owned an agency called Toy Music (nowAntenna).
-She eventually joined the company the same year leading to her early beginnings as the company's first trainee.
-Before debuting, she studied MIDI by herself and wrote songs while also serving as a keyboard session for stages and album of Lucid Fall, Epik High and Toy.
-On October 15, 2008 Sae-byul released her first mini-album "Diary" and by the 18th, debuted as a solo-artist through the 2008 Grand Mint Festival.
+In 2006, Park began her music career after submitting and performing demo recordings at a management company.
+She was noticed by Yoo Hee-yeol, who ran the agency Toy Music (now Antenna).
+Prior to her debut, Park taught herself MIDI production and wrote songs while also working as a keyboard session musician for stage performances and albums by Lucid Fall, Epik High, and Toy.
+On October 15, 2008, Park released her debut extended play (EP), Diary.
+She made her official debut as a solo artist three days later, on October 18, at the 2008 Grand Mint Festival.

-On March 19, 2009, Sae-byul participated in a compilation album called '남과 여…그리고 이야기' (Man and Woman... and Story) that contains 14 songs by 28 male and female artists from Korea and abroad.
-Park Sae-byul and Lee Han-cheol sang the song '바야흐로 사랑의 계절' (Now is the season of love) which was included in the album.
-In June, Sae-byul has been an active MC for MBCnet's 'Culture Concert Nanjang' that features real live music performances particularly introducing indie bands.
+On March 19, 2009, Park participated in the compilation album 남과 여…그리고 이야기 (Man and Woman... and Story), which featured 14 songs performed by 28 male and female artists from Korea and abroad.
+Park collaborated with Lee Han-cheol on the song “바야흐로 사랑의 계절” (“Now Is the Season of Love”), which was included in the album.
+In June 2009, Park began working as a host for MBCnet’s Culture Concert Nanjang, a program featuring live music performances, particularly by indie bands.

-In March 2010, she released her first regular album "새벽별 (Morning Star)" written and produced by herself.
-Sae-byul also took park on her agency's first label concert called 'Antenna Music Big Disappointment Show' alongside her colleagues Yoo Hee-yeol, Jung Jae-hyung, Lucid Fall and Peppertones on March 23 to 25.
-On August 28, Park Sae-byul held her sold out and first solo concert called '한여름 밤의 꿈'(A Midsummer Night's Dream).
-On December 10 to 12, Sae-byul held a year end concert called 'A Midsummer Night's Star 2010'.
+In March 2010, she released her first full-length album, 새벽별 (Morning Star), which she wrote and produced herself.
+From March 23 to 25, she also participated in her agency’s first label concert, Antenna Music Big Disappointment Show, alongside Yoo Hee-yeol, Jung Jae-hyung, Lucid Fall, and Peppertones.
+On August 28, 2010, Park held her first solo concert, 한여름 밤의 꿈 (A Midsummer Night’s Dream), which sold out.
+Later that year, from December 10 to 12, she held a year-end concert titled A Midsummer Night’s Star 2010.